sourcegraph/handbook/content/marketing/content/creating_blog_posts.md

 1. Get your pull request approved (preferably by someone on the marketing team)
 1. Merge your pull request which will trigger an automatic production build and deploy

 > NOTE: This documentation covers only the mechanics of adding a blog post, not considerations such as who needs to approve your post or when it should be published.
-As a general rule, reach out to the marketing team to give them a heads-up and use a Google doc to refine the content before adding it here.
+Please start by proposing your blog post idea to the Editorial team.
+The process is outlined in [the Editorial handbook](editorial.md#editorial-process).

 ## Adding a blog post